-Jenkins, who has 28 years of coaching experience, will lead the Hornet novice squad again this year while assisting with the varsity squad and all aspects of recruiting.
+Jenkins, who has 32 years of coaching experience, will lead the Hornet novice squad again this year while assisting with the varsity squad and all aspects of recruiting.
 That includes overseeing the team’s on-campus recruiting.
-In addition, Jenkins is the team videographer and handles the squad’s social media efforts.
+In addition, Jenkins is the team’s videographer.

 Previously, Sacramento State has been a member of the Western Intercollegiate Rowing Association (WIRA) since gaining intercollegiate status in 1995, and the WIRA Championships has doubled as the program’s conference championship event.
 However, WIRA is not recognized by the NCAA as a conference, and did not garner any kind of automatic qualifier into NCAA postseason competition.